 Original licenses shall be valid for one year from the date of issuance.

 Application for an LPG certificate shall be made in writing to The Utah State Fire Marshal.
 The application shall be signed by the applicant.

 The applicant shall pass an initial examination with a score of 70 percent or greater.

 - Transportation and Delivery

-The initial examination shall include an open book written test of the applicant’s knowledge of the work to be performed by the applicant.
+The initial examination shall include an open book written test of the applicant’s knowledge of the work to be performed.
 The applicant is allowed to use the adopted statute, administrative rules, NFPA 54, and NFPA 58.
-Any other materials to include cellular telephones or related cellular equipment are prohibited in the examination room.
+Other materials and cell phone are not to be used during the examination.